-V. EVALUATION OF FELLOW'S TRAINING PLAN AND PROGRESS
+VI.
+EVALUATION OF FELLOW'S TRAINING PLAN AND PROGRESS

 Near the start of Fellowship, Fellows will work with the training directors to establish a learning contract.
-The learning contract will include, but may not necessarily be limited to, the following core competency training objectives:
+The learning contract will include, but may not necessarily be limited to, the following core competency training objectives (Developed by the APPCN workgroup and published by Heffelfinger et al., 2022):